 - Fill a large pot with water and bring to a boil.

 - Chop kale and add to boiling water, along with ½ teaspoon salt.

 - Reduce heat, cover pot, and allow kale to cook until wilted.

-- Using a food processer or sealed zip-top bag with mallet, grind peanuts to powdery consistency.
+- Using a food processer or sealed bag with a mallet, grind the peanuts to a powdery consistency.